chickpeas/v2-universal-js-hmr-ssr-react-redux/README.md

+#UPDATED WEBPACK TO 3.8.1
+#ADD ESLINT AIRBNB AND SCSS

 # ⚡ (V2) Universal JS - Server Side Rendering, Code Splitting and Hot Module Reloading ⚡

 ## 💭 What is it?
 *Universal JS: -*